koenvanbenthem/EvoNN/README.md

 # How to use

 The phylogeny to be estimated must be in newick format.
-If not sure, read the phylogeny in R and write to files with the `write.tree()` function from package `ape`.
+If not sure, read the phylogeny in R and write to a file with the `write.tree()` function from package `ape`.
 Make sure the phylogeny is fully bifurcated and ultrametric.
 A validity check will be performed, in case when the phylogeny is rejected, a reason will be reported.

 (In R)
 ```r